fsfe/reuse-docs/spec.md

 - SPDX Specification --- SPDX specification, version 2.1; as available on
   <https://spdx.org/specifications>.

-- SPDX Identifier --- SPDX short-form identifier, as defined in SPDX Specification.
+- SPDX License Identifier --- SPDX short-form identifier, as defined in SPDX Specification.
 See also <https://spdx.org/ids> for a short introduction and examples.